The New Tomorrow: Plot synopsis

 Faygar and Sky escape from the Discards: so does Shadow, and we don't see him again for the rest of the series (fans think he met with the 'Bird' tribe, see below).
 The tribes are overjoyed with the return of Faygar and Sky.
 Faygar and Zora have a few arguments, but then decide to share leadership of the tribe.
 Flame is set free, although he must work like the rest of the Ants and Barbs.
 Sky and Dan, out on a patrol, find a strange young boy, but it seems he can't speak.
 They take him back to the tribe and let him do what he wants.

 Harmony needs a personal assistant.
 She chooses Gwyn.
 Although it seems like Gwyn is Harmony's slave at first, they soon become good friends.
 Very close, in fact.
 A mysterious Bird tribe comes and meets the Privs.
 It seems they want to trade.
 Harmony tells them they will meet with Zora and Faygar to discuss trading.

 Eventually, they do meet at a meeting.
 Harmony realises the tribes have more in common than they thought, and it's as if they suddenly become friends.
 Except for the rude Bird tribe, who soon leave.
 Harmony also realises that friends are more important than power, and hands the throne back to Flame, who has also changed, and decides to free the Discards.
 The Privs say they hope they get to have more nights like this.
 Gwyn thinks about staying with her brother, but decides to stay with Privs, knowing that they'll get to see each other again soon.

 After the meeting, the Birds come back to the Ant camp.
 It turns out the stranger who came to their tribe was their leader's brother.
 The Bird tribe came to take the boy back.
 Sky asks why he doesn't talk, and the leader says, "He only talks about things he likes."
 (The boy only had two lines in the show "Only the Prototype" and "BROTHER!".
 This means he likes his brother, and the machines).
 The 4 tribes now seem unified.
 The Birds leave, and the cast members of the Ant and Barb tribes stand around in a circle and Faygar says, "I'm sure we'll have many more adventures to come."
 They put their hands together and say "Yay!" and the credits end.

-Links to The Tribe

-It is still unclear as to how this show relates to The Tribe; however, there are several links which have been clearly established: